 Chair | Kathryn Mandla, nominee of yourtown

-Kathryn Mandla is Head of Advocacy and Research with yourtown.
-Prior to working with yourtown, Kathryn was the inaugural Head of the National Office for Child Safety in the Department of the Prime Minister and Cabinet and the Chair of the OECD Working Party on Social Policy from 2016-2019.
-Kathryn has also worked as a senior executive in the Australian Government’s Department of Social Services in various roles responsible for children, family, housing and homelessness policies, international relations, performance management, evaluation and research.
-Before moving to Canberra, Kathryn worked for the Queensland Government as a senior executive responsible for child protection policy and programs, and headed up the Office for Women.
-Kathryn holds a Bachelor of Laws and a Bachelor of Arts from University of Queensland.
+Kathryn was the inaugural Head of the National Office for Child Safety in the Department of the Prime Minister and Cabinet in Canberra and the Chair of the OECD Working Party on Social Policy from 2016-2019.
+She has also worked as a senior executive in the Australian Government’s Department of Social Services in various roles responsible for children, family, housing and homelessness policies, international and Commonwealth-State relations, performance and evidence; worked for the Queensland Government in central and line agency roles including as a senior executive responsible for child protection policy; and as Head of the Office for Women.

 Deputy Chair | Phil Doorgachurn, nominee of Y Australia